 - Safety glass and gloves: Safety First, Wood Sealer and Wood Dust are harmful to your eyes and hands.
 So before starting the repair work, glass and gloves must be applied.

 First of all, after seeing the condition of rotting, and make sure it needs replacement or repair?

 If the rot in the wood is still in the initial stage and is planted in a small part, then it can be changed.
 But if the rot has spread too much, then it would be good to completely replace the joist.

 Step: 1 Remove the Screw and Nails

-Sometimes wood becomes hollow due to rotting, So in this case nails and screws are easily removed.
+Sometimes wood becomes hollow due to rotting, in which case nails and screws come out easily.

-Also, observe the joists around the rotten joist.
-It may be that they have started to rot.
-If the rot has spread to other parts also, it needs repair and replacement of the area.
+Also, inspect the joists around the rotten joist, if the rot has spread to other parts as well, that area needs repair and replacement.

 Step: 2 Remove Rotted Portions from Joist